rocky/elisp-decompile/README.md

 The specific functions in `dedis.el` are `disassemble-file` and `disassemble-full`.

 So inside Emacs find a function you want to disassemble and run `M-x disassemble-full`.
-Or find a bytecode file you want and run or `M-x disassembe-file`
+Or find a bytecode file you want and run or `M-x disassemble-file`

 The first is like `disassemble`, but we don't truncate the output of docstrings or other things that `disassemble` generally does.
 The second is like `disassemble-full` but we start out with a bytecode file instead of a lisp function.

-## Disassemble LAP file
+## Decompile LAP file

 After you have written the results of the last section to LAP file, the file should end in `.lap`, and have set up the Python code, you can try to disassemble: